-Note, multiple destinations can be selected.
+It is important to note that multiple destinations can be selected.

-To set a schedule for your backup job go to step 5 “Schedule backups” and create a schedule you need.
+To set a schedule for your backup job go to Step 5 (Schedule backups) and create a schedule you need.

-If you prefer to receive email notifications once the backups are successful or failed then set email notification in the “Send email confirmation” section.
+If you prefer to receive email notifications once the backups are successful or failed, then set email notification in the “Send email confirmation” section.

 Those were the basic settings that should be made.
-Also, you can set the compression and encryption, add custom scripts to your backup plan, backup local files or folders, and set a restore process.
-After all the settings are made, save your backup job by clicking the “Save&Exit” button in the right upper corner.
+Also, you can set the compression and encryption, add custom scripts to your backup plan, backup local files or folders and set a restore process.
+After all the settings are made, save your backup job by clicking the “Save & Exit” button in the right upper corner.
 Now all the backups will be performed according to the schedule.